etnt/aiask/README.md

 * Supports multiple AI providers: OpenAI, Anthropic, Google's Gemini, and OpenRouter.
 * Simple to use, with no bells and whistles.
 * Uses `litellm` for easy interaction with different AI APIs.
+* Allows customization of response length and creativity through command-line options.

 ## Requirements